Best Chevy LS3 Engine Upgrades

 Header diameter plays a massive role in determining the amount of power generated by upgraded LS3 headers.
 With that being said, larger headers don’t always equate to more power.
 Most people in the LS3 community advocate for 1-⅞” headers.
 They maximize power output and allow some room to grow if you opt to upgrade your camshaft or add ported cylinder heads in the future.

-There is a lot more to cover in terms of LS3 headers, as there are quite a few considerations to take into account.
-For that reason, we’ll be writing a more comprehensive LS3 headers guide, which will be linked here.
+There is a lot more to cover in terms of headers, as there are quite a few considerations to take into account.
+For that reason, we’ve compiled a more comprehensive LS3 headers guide.

 In terms of performance, both will add a couple of extra ponies, but it won’t be anything to write home about.
 In general, you can expect around a 5-10 horsepower bump from an X-pipe and a few less from an H-pipe.